GSE79/ttLibs/README.md

 # ttOpSys
 Source, Libs, and Example Applications for uC, PC, and Server based products with an operating system.

-This library extends the ttBareBones library with features like:
+ttOpSys extends the ttBareBones library with features like:
--  Applications as Services
+-  Services
 -  File Systems
 -  Inter-process communication
--  Network Stacks and Networking
+-  Networking
--  Threads for "parellel" execution
+-  Threads
--  Web User-Interfaces
+-  and Web User-Interfaces

 ttOpSys depends on Standard Libraries, un-like ttBareBones.